we-ready/notebook/English/junior.3.md

 More than one hundred years ago there was a great French scientist with the name Ampere.

-One day, Mr Ampere went out for a walk in the street.
+One day, Mr. Ampere went out for a walk in the street.
 There were a lot of people and much noise there.
 But all this was nothing to him.
-He was thinking about a maths problem.
+He was thinking about a math problem.
 He had no paper with him.
 How could he work it out?

 Just then, he saw a blackboard in front of him.
 He ran up to it at once.
 He took out a piece of chalk and wrote his problem on the blackboard.
 Then he started to work on it.
 The blackboard moved a little, but he did not notice it.
 The blackboard moved on.
-Mr Apere moved with it.
+Mr. Ampere moved with it.
 The blackboard started to move away faster and faster.
-Mr Ampere could not keep up with it any longer.
+Mr. Ampere could not keep up with it any longer.
 He stopped to have a look.

 What did he see?
 Why, the "blackboard" was NOT a blackboard.
 It was the back of a carriage!